 Ah, the Cartier Love Bracelet.
 Most recently seen stacked on Kylie Jenner’s wrist, this bracelet has proved a classic since its first appearance in 1969.
 Dreamed up by Italian jewelry designer Aldo Cipullo, it’s meant to serve as an iconic symbol of love — a commitment not dissimilar from a wedding ring, though it lives on more as a symbol of timeless lovers than traditional partners.

 Bestowed on you by a lover, the iconic bracelet is meant to be secured onto the wrist by said lover, with a vermeil screwdriver — which he could choose to pocket and ransom to assure that it stays in place.
 (A bit arcane, but not without its whimsy.)

 Form & structure

 The image of the Cartier Love Bracelet is recognizable to a trained eye from quite a distance and never seems to tire or go out of fashion.
-Available in yellow gold, rose gold, platinum, and white gold (at varying price points), the classic bangle has more recently been translated into a smaller, thinner, lighter-weight version as well.
+Available in yellow gold, pink gold, platinum, and white gold (at varying price points), the classic bangle has more recently been translated into a smaller, thinner, lighter-weight version as well.
 It can even be embellished with diamonds and gemstones for a bit more glamour if you like.
 (More on the different models later).

 The perfect fitting